ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 #.
 Ensure your RC transmitter is on and connected with the throttle all
    the way down and flight mode set to Stabilize
 #.
 The throttle (channel 3) PWM value should be approximately as in
    first illustration below.
-It's value may be higher or lower but it should definitely be at least 10 higher than the value held in the FS PWM field
+Its value may be higher or lower but it should definitely be at least 10 higher than the value held in the FS PWM field
 #.
 Turn the transmitter off and the throttle PWM value should drop to be